 I had finally warmed up from the cold of the concrete museum and I was finally feeling like we were in Gladiator School.

 Angie of Angie Away and I kicked off the tournament and fought each other with the moves we had learned.

 Whenever someone made body contact they won a point.
 First one to three wins and goes on to round two.

 After the tournament was over, we all got our diplomas to state that we had graduated from Gladiator School.

-We were full-fledged gladiators and licenced to fight in any ring around the Roman Empire.
+We were full-fledged gladiators and licensed to fight in any ring around the Roman Empire.

 In the end, it was a fun morning with a great group from House Trip.